 Mara Rudzinski, sommelier of Harlem-based Contento looks for balance in skin-contact wines.
 “This is my mantra in life and wine!” she exclaims, noting that ample fruit, balanced acidity, and the most defining feature of all, texture, are what she seeks out most in orange wines.
 “Whether this comes in bitterness from the tannins or the weight and body imparted from contact with the skins, texture is the most unique and defining feature of orange wines.”

 Overall, Cos Pithos Bianco (view at Vivino) provides some of the best quality-to-price ratios on our list.
 For those just dipping their toes into the world of orange wines, Field Recordings Skins (view at Vivino) from California's Central Coast is a bright and lively introduction that is food-friendly and won't break the bank.

 What to Look For

 It all depends on your personal preferences!
 If you prefer grippy, more tannic styles of orange wine, seek out bottles that see 30+ days of skin contact.
 For fresher, easier drinking examples, look to bottles that see just a few days of maceration.
-As always, we recommend seeking out wines that are produced sustainably and responsibly, made from healthy fruit and with minimal intervention in the cellar.
+As always, we recommend seeking out wines that are produced with minimal intervention in the cellar.